noway/nzcp-sol/README.md

 # NZCP.sol

+An implementation of the [NZ COVID Pass](https://github.com/minhealthnz/nzcovidpass-spec) spec in Solidity.

 ## Features
 - Verifies NZCP pass and returns the credential subject (`givenName`, `familyName`, `dob`)
 - Reverts transaction if pass is invalid.